alexholcombe/PSYC3013/README.md

-As the lectures proceed, [the current page](https://alexholcombe.github.io/PSYC3013/) may be updated.
+[The current page](https://alexholcombe.github.io/PSYC3013/) may be updated as the lectures proceed.

 ## Alex's Lecture 1: The retina and blind spots